codebuddyinterview/laravel/README.md

 ```
 Should create a post and return the newly created post in the response.
 **Validate user_id, title, description, author_name.
 Validation criteria:**

-    a. user_id must be a valid user's ID
+> a. user_id must be a valid user's ID

-    b. each user can have maximum 2 posts assigned to his profile
+> b. each user can have maximum 2 posts assigned to his profile

-    b. title must be a string and minimum of 10 characters excluding spaces
+> b. title must be a string and minimum of 10 characters excluding spaces

-    c. description must be a string and minimum of 50 characters excluding spaces
+>c. description must be a string and minimum of 50 characters excluding spaces

-    d. author_name must be a string and should not accept any special characters
+>d. author_name must be a string and should not accept any special characters

 3. `[GET] http://localhost/users` is an existing end point that is used in front-end to show list of all users with their post count.
-Optimize the API to achieve minimum execution time and smallest load on server.
+Optimize the end point to achieve minimum execution time and smallest load on server.
 You can introduce additional parameters in the request to restrict and control your result set.